 Pickling is a method of food preservation.
 The acid in the vinegar and the salt in the brine inhibits bacterial growth and thus extends the food value.
 These quick pickles are not meant to be stored on your pantry shelf.
 They are for a quick solution to the immediate problem of what to do with extra cucumbers that are ripening quickly on the vines in your vegetable garden or in your greenhouse.

 Always double check all canned foods.
 If you see any mold growth, discard the entire batch.
 It simply is not worth taking any changes on the safety of you food.

 If you always wanted to try your hand at making pickles, start here:

 First of all, you will need to have some type of brine from store bought pickles.

-Special Note: Only reuse the brine one time.
-Do not reuse over and over.
+SPECIAL NOTE: Reuse the brine ONLY one time.
+Do NOT reuse over and over.

 Sort your fresh produce to make sure there are no bruises or blemishes.
 Wash your fresh cucumbers or zucchini.
 Make sure to remove any bad spots.

 If the outside skin is in good condition, leave the peels on or if you like, you may peel the cucumbers or zucchini with a potato peeler.